What Kills Long-Distance Relationships? Common Red Flags and Solutions

 4. Insecurity

-This is one of the common reasons for separation, even for couples living together.
+Insecurity is a common reason for separation, even for couples living together.
 Everyone has insecurities.
 While there’s no way to eliminate them overnight, transparency with your partner is key to a harmonious bond.
-If you refrain from sharing your bothersome feelings, the relationship might bring more harm than good in the long run.
-The same principle applies to your partner — they should be open about their insecurities.

 5. Growing Apart

-When you, your partner or both of you become different individuals as you grow and evolve, you may notice you’re going in different directions.
 Signs that you’re veering away from one another include a lack of connection, empathy or intimacy.
+You may start to feel like you have nothing in common anymore.
 It feels like you don’t know your lover anymore or vice versa.

 6. Boredom